bpftrace/bpftrace/docs/developers.md

 was already written.
 Instead of formatting the whole code base at once and breaking `git blame` we're taking an incremental approach, each new/modified bit of code needs to be formatted.
-The CI checks this too, if the changes don't adhere to our style the job will fali.
+The CI checks this too, if the changes don't adhere to our style the job will fail.

 ### Using clang-format